MKSO4KA/PixelArtCreator-ForTerraria/README.md

 We will work with the tiles and colors that are the result of the [PaletteAnalyzer](https://github.com/MKSO4KA/PaletteAnalyzerKey) mod.
 ### Step0: Lyrical digression
 Using the [RussDev7](https://github.com/RussDev7/RussDev7) [materials](https://github.com/RussDev7/Extracting-Terraria-Map-Colors#extracting-colors-from-the-terraria-map):
 1. Using the source code provided in the first step of his tutorial, we have created our plugin for [TEdit](https://github.com/TEdit/Terraria-Map-Editor), which places all tiles and walls (except sprites and loose blocks) from the terraria.
-The name of the plugin is "PaletteCreator".
+The name of the plugin is **"PaletteCreator"**.
-2. Using the source code of his "SortHexColors" program, and also using the source code provided in the second step of his tutorial, we created the [PaletteAnalyzyzerKey mod](https://github.com/MKSO4KA/PaletteAnalyzerKey) for [TModLoader](https://github.com/tModLoader/tModLoader).
+2. Using the source code of his "SortHexColors" program, and also using the source code provided in the second step of his tutorial, we created the **[PaletteAnalyzyzerKey mod](https://github.com/MKSO4KA/PaletteAnalyzerKey) for [TModLoader](https://github.com/tModLoader/tModLoader)**.

 ### Step 2: Preparation before using all programs created by us
-First things first, you should have a "C:\ARTs\" directory.
-In this directory there should be an exceptions.txt file, in which you should write blocks that are better not to use when creating art (In my file, all those blocks that, in my opinion, can cause some errors when developing art on the map).
+First things first, you **should have a "C:\ARTs\" directory**. **In this directory there should be an exceptions.txt** file, in which you should write **blocks that are better not to use** when creating art (In my file, all those blocks that, in my opinion, can cause some errors when developing art on the map).
-In the folder "C:\ARTs\colors" you should create a file maxtileXndY.txt, in which on the first and second line you should write the maximum X and Y where the program(TEdit PaletteCreator) stopped(default: x = 200; y = 1100).
+In the folder **"C:\ARTs\colors" you should create a file maxtileXndY.txt**, in which on the first and second line you should write the maximum X and Y where the program(TEdit PaletteCreator) stopped(default: x = 200; y = 1100).

 ### Step 3: Working with python script
-The Python script is designed in such a way that it only normally closes with Ctrl+C. Normal - that is, writing the saved set of colors and pixels to a binary file.
+The Python script is designed in such a way that it only normally closes with **Ctrl+C**.
+Normal - **that is, writing the saved set of colors and pixels to a binary file** to be able to continue later.
 The script accepts 3 values from the user: The first is to enable or disable the script (
 Y or N).
-The second is whether to continue working on the image (Y or N).
+The second is whether to continue working on the image (Y or N)(If you started earlier and ended with ctrl + c).
 Third, the accepted value in this clause will determine whether the palette of colors will be saved for subsequent art.

 <details>
   <summary>From image to terraria pixels</summary>